trustedanalytics/data-catalog/README.md

 * Generating other set of example metadata: `python -m tools.local_index_setup generate <entry_number>`
 * To delete the index run: `python -m tools.local_index_setup delete`

-### API documentation
-* Documentation is interactive, generated using [Swagger] (http://swagger.io/).
-* Run the application (described in "Development")
-* Open http://localhost:5000/api/spec.html in your browser.

 ### Integration with PyCharm / IntelliJ with Python plugin
 * Run `tox` in project's source folder to create a virtualenv.